 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Cytogam (cytomegalovirus immune globulin intravenous human) Side Effects Center for a complete guide to possible side effects

-Before receiving this medication, tell your doctor or pharmacist if you have had a bad reaction or an allergic reaction to it; or to other immunoglobulin products (e.g., IgG); or if you have any other allergies.
+Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to other immunoglobulin products (such as IgG); or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.